Whitney Houston: 1995–1997: Waiting to Exhale, The Preacher's Wife and Cinderella

 In 1996, Houston formed her film production company, BrownHouse Productions.
 Debra Martin Chase became her partner.
 Their goal was "to show aspects of the lives of African-Americans that have not been brought to the screen before" while improving how African-Americans are portrayed in film and television.
 Their first project was a made-for-television remake of Rodgers and Hammerstein's Cinderella.
 In addition to co-producing, Houston starred in the film as the Fairy Godmother along with Brandy, Jason Alexander, Whoopi Goldberg and Bernadette Peters.
 Houston was initially offered the role of Cinderella in 1993, but other projects intervened.
 The film is notable for its multi-racial cast and non-stereotypical message.
 An estimated 60 million viewers tuned into the special giving ABC its highest TV ratings in 16 years.
 The movie received seven Emmy nominations including Outstanding Variety, Musical or Comedy, while winning Outstanding Art Direction in a Variety, Musical or Comedy Special.

-Houston and Chase also worked on a biopic on actress Dorothy Dandridge.
-Halle Berry, who also had rights to Dandridge's story, beat Houston and Chase to release her version several years later.
+Houston and Chase held the rights to Donald Bogle's story about actress Dorothy Dandridge, and spent five years trying to convince studios to make a biopic accordingly, but on August 21, 1999, Introducing Dorothy Dandridge, starring Halle Berry and based on a book by Earl Mills, debuted on HBO.

 In October, a third HBO concert special, Classic Whitney: Live from Washington, D.C. aired with proceeds of the special going to Marian Wright Edelman's Children's Defense Fund, eventually reaching $300,000.
 In early 1998, Houston received the Quincy Jones Award for outstanding career achievements at the 12th Soul Train Music Awards.